- State the postulates of the kinetic-molecular theory

 Determine the molar mass of nitrogen in kilograms:

-Replace the variables and constants in the root-mean-square velocity equation, replacing Joules with the equivalent kg m2s–2:
+Replace the variables and constants in the root-mean-square speed equation, replacing Joules with the equivalent kg m2s–2:

-Check Your LearningCalculate the root-mean-square velocity for a mole of oxygen molecules at –23 °C.
+Check Your LearningCalculate the root-mean-square speed for a mole of oxygen molecules at –23 °C.

 If the temperature of a gas increases, its KEavg increases, more molecules have higher speeds and fewer molecules have lower speeds, and the distribution shifts toward higher speeds overall, that is, to the right.
 If temperature decreases, KEavg decreases, more molecules have lower speeds and fewer molecules have higher speeds, and the distribution shifts toward lower speeds overall, that is, to the left.
 This behavior is illustrated for nitrogen gas in Figure 9.33.